bryanwweber/bryanwweber.github.io/_posts/2014-01-30-how-to-install-arara-with-sumatrapdf-support.md

 date:   2014-01-30 13:00
 categories: Personal
 ---
 [Arara](https://github.com/cereda/arara) is a cross platform build system written in Java.
 It is intended for use with TeX and various derivatives thereof, but can really be used for any build process.
-I'm using it to help write my dissertation in XeLaTeX.Installation is a little bit of a pain on Windows, so here are some notes to ease the process.
+I'm using it to help write my dissertation in XeLaTeX.
+Installation is a little bit of a pain on Windows, so here are some notes to ease the process.
 <!--more-->

 First, download the Arara package from [CTAN](http://www.ctan.org/pkg/arara).
-After unizipping, copy the contents of `arara/scripts` to a directory on your path, or add the directory with the `arara.jar` file to your path.
+After unizipping, copy the contents of `arara/scripts` to a directory on your path, and/or add the directory with the `arara.jar` file to your path.
 For instance, I copied the files in that folder to `C:\Program Files (x86)\Arara` and added that folder to my `PATH` variable.
 Then, add a batch file named `arara.bat` to the same folder where `arara.jar` exists with the following contents: